takers1124/BFRS_Takers/README.md

 Incorporate metadata (sites, treatments) and generate preliminary visualizations.

 (5)
-Create initial diversity metrics (alpha rarefaction and phylogenetic tree) and export FeatureTable & tree for use in R.
+Create initial diversity metrics (alpha rarefaction and phylogenetic tree), export FeatureTable & tree for use in R, and run ANCOM-BC analysis.

 (6)
 Assign taxonomy to ASVs.
-References my dataset to UNITE database with machine learning.
+References sequence data to UNITE database with machine learning.
 I had to connect to a remote server (AWS) to do this.
-I might just send you the finished csv file and bypass this step.

 (7)
 Assign functional groups.
-References my taxonomic groups to FunGuild database.
+References taxonomic groups (assigned with UNITE) to FunGuild database.

 Part 2 - statistical analysis with R